trimstray/nginx-admins-handbook/README.md

 About Locust Swarm (web panel):

-- `Number of users to simulate` - the number of users: the number of users testing your application.
+- `Number of users to simulate` - the number of users testing your application.
 Each user opens a TCP connection to your application and tests it

 - `Hatch rate (users spawned/second)` - for each second, how many users will be added to the current users until the total amount of users.
-Each hatch Locust calls the on_start function if you have
+Each hatch Locust calls the `on_start` function if you have

 For example: